How To Build Caddy From Source

 Caddy is a fast, open-source and security-focused web server written in Go.
 Caddy includes modern features such as support for virtual hosts, minification of static files, and HTTP/2.
 Caddy is also the first web-server that can obtain and renew SSL/TLS certificates automatically using Let’s Encrypt.

-You will need a current version of Go on your Linode.
-Read our guide on installing Go.
+- You need the latest version of Go installed on your Linode.
+Complete the steps in our guide on installing Go.

 Caddy is now installed on your Linode.
 Read our guide on Installing and Configuring Caddy to learn more about Caddy.